tapadar13/dev-overflow/README.md

-## Dev Overflow
+## Dev Overflow 📝:

 Dev Overflow is a powerful Developer Community Platform built with cutting-edge technologies to foster collaboration, knowledge sharing, and an engaging user experience.
-It is built with Next.js, MongoDB, TypeScript and TailwindCSS 📝
+It is built with Next.js, MongoDB, TypeScript and TailwindCSS.

 ![Home](/public/assets/screenshots/home-dark.png)